 How to choose the correct Travel Agency for Israel?

-I traveled around Israel for almost two weeks with PUZZLE ISRAEL, unlike the other tour companies with 60 other people and wearing the same t-shirts, Puzzle Israel is mostly customized according to the group or their set schedule.
+I traveled around Israel for almost two weeks with PUZZLE ISRAEL, unlike the other tour companies with 60 other people and wearing the same t-shirts, Puzzle Israel is mostly customized according to the group or their set schedule but they are expensive and catered to mostly luxury travelers.
+You can read my tips below on how you can save more money.

 There are different tours you should consider when visiting the Holy Land – do you want history?
 Adventure and hiking? or just follow the path of Jesus Christ?